Are you familiar with the kinetic chain?

 Strengthening The Kinetic Chain

 In addition to this I believe in training movement patterns initially with a closed kinetic chain movement to acquire the foundation of strength needed to develop this strong kinetic chain.
 So what is a closed kinetic chain movement?
-This is where the limb or extremity is in constant contact with an immovable surface.
-An example of this can usually can be seen the hands in contact with the ground during a push up exercise.
+This is where your limb or extremity is in constant contact with an immovable surface.
+During a push up exercise your hands are in contact with the ground as an example.
 The ground isn’t moving.

-In life, or during more intense physical movement this breakdown with the presence of the weak link will cause a chain reaction resulting in greater stress on other segments, or muscles of the body.
+In life, or during more intense physical movement this breakdown with the presence of the weak link will cause a chain reaction resulting in greater stress on other segments, or muscles of your body.
 This compensation is inevitable in this context and is where an injury usually occurs with the individual, or athlete.
-The thing is this

 The Closed Kinetic Chain